How AI is Transforming Endurance Coaching

 Adaptive Training Plans: Beyond Static Periodization

 Traditional periodization, whether linear, undulating, or block-based, prescribes training loads in advance.
 The coach writes a mesocycle, the athlete executes it, and adjustments happen at scheduled review points, often weekly.
-The limitation is obvious: physiology does not operate on a weekly review cycle.
+The limitation is straightforward: physiology does not operate on a weekly review cycle.
 Glycogen replenishment, autonomic nervous system recovery, and musculotendinous adaptation all occur on different timescales, from hours to weeks.

 Performance Prediction: From VO2max to Race-Day Modeling